 Full Proposal Deadline Date

 November 12, 2020

 Third Tuesday in September, Annually Thereafter

-The overarching, long-term goal of the IRES program is to enhance U.S. leadership in research and education and to strengthen economic competitiveness through training the next generation of research leaders.
+The overarching, long-term goal of the IRES program is to enhance U.S. leadership in science and engineering research and education and to strengthen economic competitiveness through training the next generation of research leaders.

-This solicitation features three mechanisms; proposers are required to select one of the following tracks to submit their proposal.
+This solicitation features two mechanisms; proposers are required to select one of the following tracks to submit their proposal.

 Student participants supported by IRES funds must be citizens, nationals, or permanent residents of the United States.

 Students do not apply directly to NSF to participate in IRES activities.
 Students apply to NSF-funded investigators who receive IRES awards.
 To identify appropriate IRES projects, students should consult the directory of active IRES awards.

 All PIs, co-PIs and Senior Personnel on IRES proposals must be from U.S. based organizations.
 International partners should be listed as "unfunded collaborators."